Journal of Biomedical Optics

 Dartmouth Digital Commons Citation

 Schaefer, Jasmin M.; Barth, Connor W.; Davis, Scott C.; and Gibbs, Summer L., "Diagnostic Performance of Receptor-Specific Surgical Specimen Staining Correlates with Receptor Expression Level" (2019).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3915.